CDSoft/FizzBuzz/fizzbuzz.md

 ### Requirements

-@req "SPEC_API: fizzbuzz command line argument"
+@spec "SPEC_API" "fizzbuzz command line argument"

 The fizzbuzz program takes one argument that specify the number for fizzbuzz values to generate.

-@req "SPEC_OUT: fizzbuzz output on stdout"
+@spec "SPEC_OUT" "fizzbuzz output on stdout"

 The fizzbuzz program emits fizzbuzz values on the standard output.
 Each line contains `n` and `fizzbuzz(n)`.